-Parents/guardians have the right to override a teacher's recommendation for any course with a completed Override Form located in the Guidance Office.
+Parents/guardians have the right to override a teacher's recommendation for any course with a completed Override Form located on the King Philip School Counseling website.
 Entrance into a course through an override form should be done so only after serious consideration.